Prophecies are funny things. They always come true

 Religion & Mythology

-- The New and Old Testaments are full of Prophecy Twists.
+- The Bible: While the New and Old Testaments have plenty of straightforward prophecies, they are also full of Prophecy Twists.
 As an example, the Messiah was prophesied to be a Nazarene, which was a Jew who had taken a certain special type of vow, as well as the title for people from the town of Nazareth.
 Saint John the Baptist was the former sort of Nazarene, while his cousin Jesus Christ was the latter.

 - Isaiah's prophecy of Jesus' birth also has a Double Meaning.
 Certainly, he did mention a virgin having a child, but at the time he was talking to the King about a young woman in their time who was about to be married, and certain events that would take place between her having a child by her husband and that child's coming of age; she certainly wasn't going to be a virgin by the time the kid was born!
 As with much else concerning Jesus, his Virgin Birth was a retread with a bit of a twist on old prophecies that had—in a way—been fulfilled already.